Jan. 6 takeaways: ‘Heated’ Trump, Pence’s near miss with mob

 A VICE PRESIDENT UNDER PRESSURE …

-But Jacob said it was clear to the vice president that the founding fathers did not intend to empower any one person, including someone running for office, to affect the election results.
+Jacob said it was clear to the vice president that the founding fathers did not intend to empower any one person to affect the election results.

 “And our review of text, history — and frankly, just common sense — all confirm the vice president’s first instinct on that point, there is no justifiable basis to conclude that the vice president has that kind of authority,” Jacob said.